Configuration best practices

 - For each user that needs administrative access in Dundas BI, add their account to the System Administrators group (or Tenant Administrators group) rather than sharing a single administrator account and credentials.

-- Set an Email Address for the built-in System Administrator account that will be monitored by someone who maintains Dundas BI in case of issues.
+- Either set the Maintainer Email Address configuration setting or set the Email Address on the built-in System Administrator account to an address that will be monitored by someone who maintains Dundas BI in case of issues.

 - Uncheck Enabled to disable the built-in System Administrator account so that the names of the enabled administrator accounts are not well-known.